AdamKyle/flare/resources/info/adventure/section-2.md

 - Adventures have a set number of levels, this is then multipled by the time per level to give you the total time.
   - The longer the adventure, the harder the adventure.
-  - The longer the adventure, also means the greator the reward both in XP, skill xp (if you are currently training a skill), as well as loot.
+  - The longer the adventure, also means the greator the reward both in xp, skill xp (if you are currently training a skill), as well as loot.
 - Adventures give bonuses to your chance at a gold rush, finding items and training skills.
 These are calculated at the end of each successful floor.

 Adventures can belong to more the one location, but will always count as the same adventure in your log.